cnichte/md-curcuma/README.md

 Availible Markdown Transformers:

-1. Splits a Markdown-Longform in separate Files at Headlines.
+1. Copying and transforming one or more Markdown files.
-2. Obsidian-Links (Images and Documents), copy Files on the fly.
+2. Split longform documents into several individual documents.
-3. Latex-Formulas, Paragraph and Inline.
+3. Obsidian-Links (Images and Documents), copy Files on the fly.
-4. Frontmatter: Add, Replace, Map and Transform Values.
+4. Latex-Formulas, Paragraph and Inline.
-5. Callouts.
+5. Frontmatter: Add, Replace, Map and Transform Values.
-6. Remove Todos.
+6. Callouts.
-7. TODO: Take wikilinks (cross-references) into account.
+7. Remove Todos.
-8. TODO: Footnotes Endnotes support.
+8. TODO: Take wikilinks (cross-references) into account.
+Footnotes Endnotes support.

 Availible Mappings: